-Most ranking factors fall into two categories for Search Engine Optimization; Content and Backlinks.
+Most ranking factors fall into three categories for Search Engine Optimization;

-Since search engines crawl every page on the web that they can discover, they found over the years it was useful to pick up other signals and information while they were categorizing this content.
-When a web page creates a clickable link to another page, especially a page on another website, it allows the algorithm to attribute a certain amount of value to both pages based upon the link itself.
+When a web page creates a clickable link to another page, especially a page to another website, it allows the algorithm to attribute a certain amount of value to both pages based upon the link itself.

-Simply put, the link in this text – SEO Marketing – provides a signal to the search engine concerning context, and authority.
+Simply put, the link in this text – SEO – provides signals to the search engine in a variety of different ways.

 Basic assumptions are often made regarding links, so this is a good time to dispel a lot of them.
 Let’s look at some examples of links usefulness and try attribute value so you can have a better understanding of how they work and which ones are important for your search marketing efforts.

 Many in the industry look at a website to determine it’s rating and judge a link based on this numerical value.
 This comes in a variety of variations.
 Ahrefs.com, an authority in the SEO industry, attribute authority to websites using Domain Rating for their grading system while Moz.com has their own called, Domain Authority.

 Whatever they decide to call it, it ultimately means how strong their backlink profile (quantity and quality of links) that website has.
 Factoring this and determining if it would be worthwhile to get a link from their website to yours would seem like a simple mathematical formula.